 - When a Windows computer is scanned, Lansweeper automatically creates monitor assets for the monitors attached to the computer.
 The unique key of a monitor asset generated by Lansweeper is:Mon:<3-letter monitor manufacturer code>:<monitor serial>Within the monitor's unique key, the monitor manufacturer is referenced with a 3-letter code.
 A list of 3-letter codes and the monitor manufacturers they belong to can be found in this knowledge base article.

-- The unique key of any other non-Windows asset is:<MAC address> (if found)<IP address>\1 (if a MAC address is not found)<randomly generated string> (if the asset is manually created without a MAC or IP)As a non-Windows device's name is never used as part of its unique key, name changes of non-Windows devices never cause new assets to be generated.If a non-Windows device has multiple MAC addresses, Lansweeper picks one MAC as the unique key.
+- The unique key of other, non-Windows assets is:<MAC address> (if found)<IP address>\1 (if a MAC address is not found)<device ID or UUID> (in some cases for mobile devices if a MAC address is not found)<randomly generated string> (if the asset is manually created without a MAC or IP)As a non-Windows device's name is never used as part of its unique key, name changes of non-Windows devices never cause new assets to be generated.If a non-Windows device has multiple MAC addresses, Lansweeper picks one MAC as the unique key.
 All MAC addresses are expected to be unique however.
 Devices that share a MAC are considered to be one and the same and may be merged into a single asset.